shaurink98/Time-Series-Analysis/README.md

 This project contains a Jupyter notebook, "Time_Series_Analysis.ipynb", which serves as the main hub for all the analysis.
 The notebook is written in Python and uses popular libraries such as NumPy, Pandas, Matplotlib, and Scikit-Learn.
 The notebook also includes practical examples and case studies that demonstrate how to apply time series analysis in real-world scenarios.

-Thank you for visiting this project, and we hope you find it helpful!
+Thank you for visiting this project!